codespaces-contrib/codespaces-multi-dev-container/README.md

 2. Next, copy `codespace-remote-ssh-connect.sh` (macOS / Linux) or `codespace-remote-ssh-connect.ps1` and `codespace-remote-ssh-connect.cmd` (Windows) to your local machine.

 3. In a **local** terminal, use the script to set up a connection to the codespace.
-For example, on macOS / Linux (replacing <codespace-name> with the name from step 1):
+For example, on macOS / Linux (replacing &lt;codespace-name&gt; with the name from step 1):

     ```bash
-    bash open-codespace-dev-container.sh <codespace-name>
+    bash codespace-remote-ssh-connect.sh <codespace-name>
     ```

     ... or on Windows, use PowerShell/Command Prompt (not WSL) as follows:
     ```powershell
-    .\open-codespace-dev-container.cmd <codespace-name>
+    .\codespace-remote-ssh-connect.cmd <codespace-name>
     ```

 4. In the new Remote - SSH VS Code window that appears, start a new VS Code terminal.